This is a very complicated subject but this is a very clear explanation that works!

 We are talking about Windows 98SE

 It is much easier under Windows XP.
-There are step by step instructions called wizards,
+There are step by step instructions called wizards, but you still need to set an IP address (see below).

 This simple step by step was lifted from